 But as I’m walking down Calle Orense, near Plaza Castilla, a car stops and the guy honks his horn and gestures me over.

-The guy seems a little weird, maybe on drugs, but doesn’t everybody out at 8AM on a holiday seem a little bit weird?
+The guy seems a little weird, or maybe on drugs, but doesn’t everybody out at 8AM on a public holiday seem a little bit weird?

 It’s always kind of like the zombie apocalypse early in the morning, with all kinds of drunk people and small time criminals shuffling around, going god knows where.

 Anyway, he doesn’t look dangerous.
 So I go over and he says, in Spanish, “Hey, is there a club around here?”

 “Yeah, a club.”